rstudio/visual-markdown-editing/docs/markdown.md

 | MultiMarkdown attributes | \# Heading [id]    | Converted to Pandoc attributes.          |

 The visual editor is unable to parse non-YAML title blocks (e.g. old-style % titles or MultiMarkdown titles) and also unable to parse non top-level YAML metadata blocks.
-If these forms of metadata are encountered visual mode will fail to load with a warning.
+If these forms of metadata are encountered, visual mode will fail to load with a warning.